-Form IR-25 is not considered a complete return unless you sign it and attach all W-2 statements and required federal tax documents.
+Form IR-25 is not considered a complete return unless you sign it and attach all W-2 statements and all other documentation to support the return as filed.
 If you are filing a joint return, your spouse must also sign.